marc-micatka/marc-micatka.github.io/_pages/about.md

 --------------------
 Programming Languages

-: **Python:** Extensive experience using Python for computer vision applications, data analysis, and machine learning applications.
+: **Python:** Extensive acadmeic experience using Python for computer vision applications, data analysis, and machine learning applications.

-: **Java:** Experience using Java for Android app development and developing software testing suites using JUnit.
+: **Java:** Academic experience using Java for Android app development and developing software testing suites using JUnit.

-: **Matlab:** Experience using Matlab for image processing and robotics, path planning, trajectory calculation.
+: **Matlab:** Academic xperience using Matlab for image processing and robotics, path planning, trajectory calculation.

 : Basic knowledge of **C**, **C++**

 Software

-: **SolidWorks:** Extensive experience using SolidWorks for part design, developing mechanical drawings, and motion analysis for both professional and personal projects.
+: **SolidWorks:** Experience using SolidWorks for part design, developing mechanical drawings, and motion analysis for both professional and personal projects.

 : **OnShape:** Since I no longer have access to SolidWorks through school, I have been using OnShape for private projects and use.